Common questions about e-dealing.

 If I can add an image, does that mean I can attach a diagram rather than a survey?

-No, if a survey is required in paper, then that will still apply for a Lodge dealing.
+No, if a survey is legally required, then that will still apply for a Lodge dealing.

 What qualifies as an image?
 Can I write it on a brown paper bag and attach as an image?